 The sun had kindly chosen to repay my faith and was shining quite brilliantly so we decided to stop for lunch.
 Stone baked pizza and ice cold pear cider sat on the grass followed by sweet fennel ice-cream, how incredibly decadent we felt!
 Feeling gloriously full we explored the artisan studios and I discovered the work of artist Helen Carnac, whose delicate circular drawings and etchings inspired me to re-kindle my love of drawing with fountain pen nibs and bottles of glossy black ink.

 Next was the great pavilion where I was on the look out for my favourite Aquilegia and Astrantia as well as Scabious and Hydrangea and I happily found all in abundance as well as many new varieties.
-I loved the blousy blooms at Peter Beales rose stand, particularly the Rambling Rector but what captured my heart quite completely was the Hepaticas at Ashwood Nurseries.
+I loved the blousy blooms at Peter Beales rose stand, particularly the Rambling Rector but what captured my heart quite completely were the Hepaticas at Ashwood Nurseries.
 I have never come across these tiny spring-flowering herbaceous plants and was quite overwhelmed by their quiet perfection, my favourite being the Hepatica acutiloba.

 We left the flower show just as the bell rang, signalling the start of the sales and happily walked back up the King’s road, stopping for a browse in my favourite Anthropologie to admire their Chelsea inspired paper flower adorned walk way and windows.
-We finished our day off in splendid fashion with lobster, chips and frozen margarita’s and then walked home as the sun began to fade.
+We finished our day off in splendid fashion with lobster, chips and frozen margarita’s at the Big Easy and then walked home as the sun began to fade.

 What a perfectly joyous day.
 I have so many pretty photographs and a head full of ideas, as well as a great pile of flower filled booklets, leaflets and guides from Chelsea to have a quick flick through with a cup of tea whenever I need a mini floral pick me up.
 I would love to know if you have ever visited Chelsea flower show or any of the other RHS shows, I signed up to become a member whilst I was there and am keen to visit Hampton Court in the Summer and also the London Urban Garden show in November which might be more suited to our small space.